 Reply: Thank you for constructive comments on our manuscript.
 As the reviewer suggested, we carefully selected terminology for different definitions of atmospheric boundary layer depths and consistently used in our manuscript.
 Additionally, we emphasize our contribution to ceilometer studies in a different aspect compared to a theoretically nice work of Kotthaus and Grimmond (2018; KG18 hereafter).
 As KG18 clearly pointed out theoretically, it is not practically easy to deal with effects of cloud, precipitation, stable boundary layer in retrieving aerosol mixed layer from a ceilometer backscatter signal.
 We believe that KG18 is a good attempt to deal with these aspects and contribute to improve our understanding of the limitation of the ceilometer retrieved mixed layer depth.

 Our study tries to solve these issues in the mass rather than focusing on individual issue one by one such as the study by KG18, while we were not successful to show these contributions clearly in our original manuscript.
-Our study started from parameter uncertainties in the retrieval procedure and in aspects of signal processing, the parameter optimization is useful in reducing a nosie-driven detection of the boundary layer by designing appropriate low-pass filters in processing the data.
+Our study started from parameter uncertainties in the retrieval procedure and in aspects of signal processing, the parameter optimization is useful in reducing a noise-driven detection of the boundary layer by designing appropriate low-pass filters in processing the data.
 Our study shows that our approach produces reliable information on the mixed layer depth only with a simple optimization and simple algorithm.

 It is also notable that a ceilometer-retrieved boundary layer depth is adjusted to match with a temperature inversion layer.
 Two layers are different from each other but our parameter optimization produces the depth which is relevant to the aerosol mixed layer depth.
 In general, turbulent mixed layer is 10% higher than a temperature inversion but we can easily match them because the entrainment zone has some depth.